linode/docs/docs/security/securing-your-server.md

     >
     >You may want to leave password authentication enabled if you connect to your Linode from many different computers.
 This will allow you to authenticate with a password instead of generating and uploading a keypair for every device.

 3. Disallow root logins over SSH.
-This means that you must first SSH into your Linode as a limited user and then either run administrative commands with `sudo`, or change user to root using `su -`.
+This means that you must first SSH into your Linode as a limited user and then either run administrative commands with `sudo`, or change user to root using `su`.

     {: .file-exceprt}
     /etc/ssh/sshd_config